The oldest public wildflower garden in the United States

 Leaves are tri-foliate, the terminal leaflet is stalked and the laterals are not.
 Leaflet shape is obovate with a rounded tip, but usually with a shallow but broad notch at the tip with an abrupt point in the notch from the termination of midrib vein.
 There can be fine teeth in the upper margins of the leaflets, which are seldom more than one half inch long.
 Both sides have hair, the underside densely.
 The leaf stalk is rather long for such a short plant, is hairy and ends in a pair of stipules.

 The inflorescence is a dense head no more than 1/2 inch long and 1/4 inch thick on a long hairy stalk rising from the leaf axils.
-Large heads can contain up to 50 tiny flowers.
+Large heads can contain up to 50 tiny 2-3 mm flowers.

 Habitat: Black Medick grows in disturbed places, roadsides, lawns and fields.
 It needs full to at least partial sun, but moisture conditions can vary from moist to dry.
 It spread by reseeding and can form large colonies of plants if not disturbed.
 Vigorous growth of larger plants will crowd them out.
+The root is nitrogen fixing.
+This is a plant found world-wide.

 Above: An erect stem section with several inflorescence.
 Drawing courtesy Kurt Stüber's Online Library.